GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/firebase/reference.md

 Updates a field of a firestore document.

 **Continuously run (watch) a query**
-Runs a query continously, so that every time a new documents starts or stops matching the query, or a document that matches the query has been changed, the variables will be filled with the new results.
+Runs a query continuously, so that every time a new documents starts or stops matching the query, or a document that matches the query has been changed, the variables will be filled with the new results.

 **Write a document to firestore**
 Writes a document (variable) to cloud firestore.